-Term Definition MINI criteria The criteria published under NER rule 5.21 for assessing whether a proposed transmission network augmentation is reasonably likely to have a material inter-network impact .
+Term Definition MINI Material inter-network impact as defined in the NER and the MINI criteria- (see Related Documents below).
+MINI criteria The criteria published under NER rule 5.21 for assessing whether a proposed transmission network augmentation is reasonably likely to have a material inter-network impact.
 NEM National Electricity Market NEMOC National Electricity Market Operations Committee NER National Electricity Rules (as amended from time to time) PSMRG The Power System Model Reference Group is an existing technical expert reference group which focuses on power system modelling and analysis techniques to ensure an accurate power system model is maintained for power system planning and operational analysis.
-The reference group is also convened to support inter-network tests as defined under NER clause 5.7.7.
 Some of the group's key relevant objectives include: Provide a consistent basis for the modelling of the NEM interconnected system.
 Establish procedures and methodologies for power system analysis.
-Provide a forum for the sharing of information relevant to preparation for, and conduct of, a test.
-Provide a reference and coordination structure within which the Test Coordinator can carry out functions in accordance with clause 5.7.7.
 Power System Stabiliser Power system stabilising equipment associated with generating plant (including energy storage systems), or power oscillation dampers associated with synchronous condensers, STATCOMs and SVCs.
 Project Any power system development or activity of a kind described in chart 1 of NER clause 5.7.7(a) which could have a material inter-network impact, including, for example, new transmission lines, generating system connections or, control system changes.
-For convenience, chart 1 is reproduced in Appendix F of these Guidelines.
-SISC System Integration Steering Committee STATCOM Static synchronous compensator SVC Static VAR compensator TNSP Transmission Network Service Provider
+For convenience, chart 1 is reproduced in Appendix F Appendix A of these Guidelines.
+Relevant executives Executives from the organisations that are represented on a Project's SISC SISC System Integration Steering Committee STATCOM Static synchronous compensator SVC Static VAR compensator TNSP Transmission Network Service Provider